 For example we may partner with a third party provider who is able to determine the authenticity of your identity documents to ensure that your proof of identity requirements are met as efficiently as possible.
 In addition, we may partner with a third party provider who is able to monitor that emails sent to you has not bounced back, thus increasing our communication efficiency.

-We may disclose personal information to a third party who has been provided with the police check to allow that third party to verify that police check of you or your applicant through a verification functionality or feature.
-Where you have consented to us forwarding personal information on a police check to a third party you also consent to us making that information available to that third party via a verification functionality or feature.
+We may securely disclose personal information to a third party who has been provided with the verification of identity check to allow that third party to verify that identity check of you or your applicant through a verification functionality or feature.
+Where you have consented to us forwarding personal information on a verification of identity check to a third party you also consent to us making that information available to that third party via a verification functionality or feature.

-Where you disclose personal information to a third party by giving them a copy of your police check (either in electronic or hard copy) you also consent to us also disclosing your personal information to that third party through a verification functionality or feature.
+Where you disclose personal information to a third party by giving them a copy of your verification of identitycheck (either in electronic or hard copy) you also consent to us also disclosing your personal information to that third party through a verification functionality or feature.

-You acknowledge and agree that such disclosure through a verification functionality or feature is appropriate and necessary to maintain security and integrity of the personal information contained in police checks.
+You acknowledge and agree that such disclosure through a verification functionality or feature is appropriate and necessary to maintain security and integrity of the personal information contained in verification of identity checks.

 We may disclose Aggregate Information to a third party to better our services for our customers and improve our services.